PROGRAMME: PROJECTS + RESEARCH

 A series of projects exploring the nature of sound as a sense.
-Some of these will produce installations and events at the Level Centre during 2016/17.
-These include:

-A new sound installation by Toby Heys (Opening event on the 29th of April)
+A sound installation by Toby Heys

-Furniture Music is a research project and solo sound installation by Toby Heys at the LEVEL Centre.
+Furniture Music is a research project and solo sound installation by Toby Heys at LEVEL.
 It comprises new compositions exploring sound as a sense and our reactions to sound at the very edge of perception.
 Furniture Music was a term coined by Erik Satie in 1917 and refers to the idea of background music or sound for informal spaces.
 Toby’s unique sound installation plays with this idea by using frequencies that reside at the edge of human perception – played through an array of unique speakers built into specially made furniture.
 The sound can be controlled from a leather-clad bench in the middle of the gallery space.
-Furniture Music explores how these sounds renegotiate our somatic interfaces – the skin, bone and muscle tissue that we image constitutes the boundary markers between ourselves and the world that surrounds us.
+Furniture Music explores how these sounds renegotiate our somatic interfaces – the skin, bone and muscle tissue that we imagine constitutes the boundary markers between ourselves and the world that surrounds us.

 - adapts principles of User Centred Design and Human Computer Interaction (HCI);